 CMDP 7910 (3) Art and Technology: Methods and Ideas Topics (repeatable)

+IV.
+Dissertation (30 credit hours)

-CMDP 8991 () Dissertation and Project Guidance
+CMDP 8991 (30) Dissertation and Project Guidance

 Course Descriptions

 CMDP 7100 (3) Historical Overview of Media Arts and Technology

 Explores a survey of historical trends in art and technology from the Renaissance to the contemporary global scene.
 Students will investigate how artistic disciplines inform one another and how parallel developments in technology have played a significant role in the history of the arts.
 This course will locate media arts within this broader historical context.